-D.2.
 Describe any transactions which are significant, either because of the amount involved or subject matter, entered into between the company or entities within its group and the company's significant shareholders:

-Name of significant Name of company Nature of the relationship Type of Amount shareholder within the group transaction (thousand euros) NORBEL INVERSIONES, S.L.
+Name of significant shareholder Name of company within the group Nature of the relationship Type of transaction Amount (thousand euros) NORBEL INVERSIONES, S.L.
 Laboratorios Farmacéuticos Rovi, S.A.
 Corporate Dividends and other profits distributed 6,196